-The Katskhi pillar is a natural limestone monolith located at the village of Katskhi in the Western Georgian region Imereti, near the town of Chiatura.
-It is approximately 40 metres high, and overlooks the small river valley of Katskhura, a right affluent of the Qvirila.
+The Katskhi Pillar is a natural limestone monolith located at the village of Katskhi in the Western Georgian region Imereti, near the town of Chiatura.
+It is approximately 40 meters high and overlooks the small river valley of Katskhura, a right affluent of the Qvirila.

 The rock with the visible church on its top surface and has been venerated by locals as the Pillar of Life.
 Between the 6th and 8th centuries AD, a small church, dedicated to St. Maximus the Confessor, was built on top of the Katskhi Pillar.
 Today, only the remains of this ancient church are left on the summit of the pillar.

 Whilst it was known that the Katskhi Pillar was used by Christian hermits over the ages, it was only during the 20th century that researchers explored the column.
 It was in 1944, that the Katskhi Pillar was first surveyed by scholars.

 4. Cable cars in Chiatura

 The Chiatura cable cars are one of the more unusual attractions in Georgia.
 The town is nestled between steep valleys and deep gorges and was founded in the late 1800s as a mining colony.